ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-16-comparison-of-ethereum-classic-and-ethereum-monetary-policies/index.md

 ## Discount Per Era

 In Ethereum Classic, the discount per era is 20%.
+This means that since the genesis block, ETC has paid miners 5 ETC per block in the first era, then 4 ETC, then 3.20, and is now paying 2.56 per block during the current era.
 This means that since genesis, ETC has paid miners 5 ETC per block in the first era, then 4 ETC, then 3.20, and now is paying 2.56 which is the current era.

 Ethereum never had eras, but has manually changed its monetary policy many times.